krisyslab/MonashCyber-Project3/README.md

 # Project3

 In this project, I played a role as a security engineer supporting an organization's SOC infrastructure.
 The SOC analysts have noticed some discrepancies with alerting in the Kibana system and the manager has asked the security engineering team to investigate and confirm that newly created alerts are working.
 I will then monitor live traffic on the wire to detect any abnormalities that aren't reflected in the alerting system.
-Then, report back your findings to the manager with appropriate analysis.
+Then, report back the findings to the manager with appropriate analysis.

 Days 1 and 2: Alert and Attacking Target 1